amu-cai/geval/README.md

     BLEU	0.27358
     GLEU	0.31404
     WER	0.55201
     Accuracy	0.01660

-Ah, we forgot about the tokenization, in order to properly calculate BLEU (or GLEU) the way it was done within the official WMT-2017 challenge, you need to tokenize the expected output and the actual output of your system using the right tokenizer:

-    geval -t dev-0 --metric GLEU --metric WER --metric Accuracy --tokenizer 13a

-    BLEU	0.26901
-    WER 0.58858
-    GLEU	0.30514
-    Accuracy	0.01660

 The results do not look good anyway and I'm not talking about